“It is always the same with mountains. Once you have lived with them for any length of time, you belong to them. There is no escape.” - Ruskin Bond

 While taking a walk around, I met the locals, talked to them, and came to know a lot about the local culture.
 Majority of the people staying there are Buddhists, who migrated from Tibet and settled down there.
 This lady, called herself a "dream-catcher", was the most interesting person I met during the trip.
-She explained me how she and her husband makes these dream-catching devices, and they also give classes to the ones interested, and surprisingly, they have a batch full of foreigners who are learning this art.
+She explained me how she and her husband makes these dream-catchers, and they also give classes to the ones interested, and surprisingly, they have quite a few people who are learning this art!

 The next day, we went to Norbulingka Monastery, (some 70kms from Mcleod), and it was the best bike ride ever!
 We had the snow-covered Himalayas on one side, the cliffs and the little villages, and narrow streams flowing... for a while, I felt as if I was somewhere in Bhutan.
 The colorful prayer flags, the soothing chant, the vibrancy of the place transferred some positive vibes to each one of us. as i sat inside the monastery, staring at the huge Golden statue of Lord Buddha, I felt peace within myself.

 The next in the itinerary was trekking to Bhagsu waterfalls.
 Amazing experience it was, climbing up the cliff.
-My friends took bath also, in the freezing cold water!
-Coffee and cheese omelette at Shiva Cafe on the hilltop is a must.
+My friends were super crazy, they took a bath in the freezing cold water!
+Coffee and cheese omelette at Shiva Cafe was definitely the best choice after that :)

-The market at Mcleod is nice if you are looking to take back souvinirs.
+The main market of Mcleod is nice if you are looking to take back souvinirs.
+However, it'll be super crowded if you're planning to visit over the weekends.
 And there are lot of good places to eat, so binge!
-The momos, the Bhagsu cake, the yak cheese cake, and the various types of maggi will make your taste buds go crazy!
+The momos, the Bhagsu cake, the yak cheese cake, and the various types of Maggi will make your taste buds go crazy!